arkmq-org/mboxrag/README.md

 ### K8s or OpenShit deployment

-Once you have deployed and pushed your image to the registry of your choice, you can deploy the server to a k8s compatible cluster:
+Once you have build and pushed your image to the registry of your choice, you can deploy the server to a k8s compatible cluster:

 ```bash